Malta Faces Criticism Over Migrant and Refugee Rescue Operations at Sea at Human Right Committee

 Authory: REUTERS | Around 230 migrants were rescued by German ship Lifeline in June 2018

 On July 3 and 4, 2024, the Human Rights Committee reviewed Malta's third periodic report.
 The State was represented by a large delegation of 18 members, primarily from the executive branch.
-This strikingly contrasts with the lack of participation from civil society organizations prior to the dialogue: only two NGOs submitted reports (one on the right to conscientious objection and another on genital mutilation), and there were no speakers during either the formal or informal NGO briefings with the Committee.
+On the other hand, the Committee received two reports from NGOs, though there were no speakers during either the formal or informal NGO briefings with the Committee.

 During the dialogue, there were numerous discrepancies between the delegation and the Committee on long-standing issues previously raised in the 2014 dialogue, such as abortion and the detention of migrants and asylum seekers.
 The delegation reiterated Malta’s reservations to articles 14 and 22 of the ICCPR, maintained that abortion is generally against the right to life, and refuted claims that migrants were detained en masse in closed reception centers.
 Regarding anti-corruption measures, the delegation seemed to downplay the extent of high-level corruption issues raised by the Committee, suggesting that current efforts are sufficient and effective.